NEW! Biden Administration’s Detailed Guide to the IRA

 Lording It Over Carbon Pricers

-We were taken aback that veteran climate writer (formerly NY Times, now Energy Innovation) Justin Gillis didn’t just badger carbon tax proponents to get aboard the “Make Clean Energy Cheap” train but also blamed our ilk for “the most epic wrong turn in the history of climate policy,” one that, in his telling, delayed passage of the Inflation Adjustment Act for three decades.
+We were taken aback that veteran climate writer (formerly NY Times, now Energy Innovation) Justin Gillis didn’t just badger carbon tax proponents to get aboard the “Make Clean Energy Cheap” train but also blamed our ilk for “the most epic wrong turn in the history of climate policy,” one that, in his telling, delayed passage of the Inflation Adjustment Act for decades.

 Goodness!
 Whatever happened to magnanimity in victory?
 Not to mention historical accuracy.
 Fact is, climate policy hit a dozen-year wall after 2010 not because carbon taxers held sway in climate discourse — believe me, we did not — but because Tea-Party Republicans took over Congress.
 As for the 1990s, climate policy’s failure to lift was more because climate dangers appeared hypothetical, a mere speck on the horizon, than because of the long shadow cast by Clinton’s failed 1993 Btu tax.